alanponce/DrugsPlot/README.md

 DrugsPlot solves this problem.
 These are the characteristics which define the project:

 An easy way of interaction between the user and web interface.

-The user can modify every variable and the webtool reflect changes instantly
+##The user can modify every variable and the webtool reflect changes instantly.
-Clear way of interpretation through legends of color.
+##Clear way of interpretation through legends of color.
-Multiple type of graphics (boxplot interactive, map, bar chats) which reflect the same data with different perspectives.
+##Multiple type of graphics (boxplot interactive, map, bar chats) which reflect the same data with different perspectives.

-DrugsPlot has been developed with R language and the packages: ggplot2, dplyr, xlsx, maptools, shiny and plotly among others.
+DrugsPlot has been developed with R language and the packages: ggplot2, dplyr, xlsx, maptools, Shiny and plotly among others.